Part 2 of 4

 Nobody exists in a vacuum.
 Society influences everybody.

-Think of Edgar Cayce as a Western version of an Eastern yogi.
+Consider Edgar Cayce a Western version of an Eastern yogi.
+He’s what a yogi would be if they were shaped by Western society.

-As a Westerner, it’s natural some wanted to objectively and subjectively study his talents.
+As a Westerner, it was inevitable he come into contact with people who wanted to objectively and subjectively study his talents.

-Once, when he was in a trance, a doctor jabbed long needles into his hands and feet to see if he was faking.
+Once, when he was in a trance, a doctor stuck long needles into his hands and feet to see if he was faking.

-Concerned about his safety, many of the studies ended with that episode.
+Concerned about his safety, further studies ended with that episode.
 It wasn’t his job to convince anyone, Cayce said.
 Some people will never be satisfied.
-His job was to use his talents for all the good he could.
+He said his job was to use his talents for all the good he could.

 The ways of someone like Cayce can’t be easily replicated or studied.